Robin has been keeping bees and harvesting honey for many years. She enjoys being a backyard beekeeper.

 Don't forget to use your smoker and wear your bee suit during the process of removing honey frames, as the bees might not be thrilled that you are taking away their stores.

-Step One: Use a Bee Escape for Easier Extraction
+Step 1: Use a Bee Escape for Easier Extraction

 If you don't have twenty-four hours, you can use a product called Bee Quick that is sprayed on a fume pad.
 The bees dislike the smell of the Bee Quick and will move away from the smell.
 If you use this method, be sure to remove the Bee Quick within a short period of time or your bees may leave the hive!

-Step Two: Remove the Frames from the Hive
+Step 2: Remove the Frames From the Hive

 Before you can begin extracting honey from your hive, you need to remove the desired frames.
-Some beekeepers decide to extract all of their honey at once, others that have many hives, divide up their extraction time.
+Some beekeepers decide to extract all of their honey at once, others who have many hives divide up their extraction time.
 I borrow the honey extractor from our local Bee Guild, so I extract all of my honey at one time.

 Remove any bees that are left on your frames with either a bee brush or another organic material, e.g., a feather, blades of grass, lavender stems, etc. You can also shake the frames in front of the hive to remove the bees, although this is a bit more disruptive.
 Once you have removed the bees from the frames, place the capped honey frames in a plastic tub to transport to your extractor.